esamattis/lean-redux/README.md

 #### `LeanUpdate`

-Handlers can return an `LeanUpdate` value to transform the state.
+Handlers can return a `LeanUpdate` to transform the state.
 It can update as many values as wanted, as deeply as needed.
 It can either be an object, a function, or a value.